Customer-based recruitment helps startups find top talent and build brand loyalty.

 Built-in Product Knowledge and Passion

 These individuals have lived and breathed your product.
 They often push its limits in ways even your internal teams haven't thought of.
 For startups like Notion, actively recruiting power users and community contributors was key to their early growth.
 These hires brought an innate sense of what users wanted, speeding up product development and user adoption.
 This existing familiarity can also significantly reduce time-to-hire.
-CB Insights' 2024 analysis highlights that companies leveraging their community for talent acquisition can reduce time-to-hire by up to 35% due to pre-existing familiarity with the product and culture. (simulated data).
+Companies leveraging their community for talent acquisition consistently reduce time-to-hire, because candidates arrive already familiar with the product and culture.

 Enhanced Retention and Reduced Costs